 Once upon a time, a man couldn't get away with going to work looking scruffy.
 Now it's all the rage!
-Guys are taking advantage of the current facial hair styles, some actually shaving their faces or trimming their beards to look scruffy, rather than fresh and clean.
-The result: Fair, untanned skin underneath all that hair.
+Guys are taking advantage of the current facial hairstyles, actually shaving their faces or trimming their beards to look scruffy, rather than fresh and clean.
+The result: fair, untanned skin underneath all that hair.

 While we toned down the color with some makeup, he wasn't happy about it and it further irritated his skin.
 The pictures looked better than they would have, but if you look closely, you can tell something isn't quite right.
 And he washed his face after the ceremony so all the pictures at the reception are pretty ridiculous.
 The bride didn't see the humor in the situation, but hopefully, she'll be able to laugh about it in a few more years.

 So how does a groom ensure this doesn't happen to him?
-Plan ahead if you're not a daily shaver, but want to have a clean-shaven face on your wedding day.
+Be sure to make a plan if you're not a daily shaver, but want to have a clean-shaven face on your wedding day.
 It's not a bad idea — fashion trends are just that, "trends."
 You might not want those sideburns or that mustache glaring back at you from your wedding photos 50 years from now.

 If you've had a beard for a long time, give yourself more prep time before the wedding.
 If you're naturally fair, use sunscreen on the newly exposed areas for a few weeks, until the newly exposed skin matches the rest.
 But the most important thing?
 Talk it out with your bride — it might be that you'd both prefer your usual look of a full beard for the big day!